 For hot baths lovers, Kinosaki is among the best places to walk around.
 In an authentic historical decor, visitors are immediately immersed in the traditional universe of Japanese thermal baths.
-There is everything here: healing hot waters, wooden houses, tatami rooms, human-scaled small streets where we wander wearing a yukata (light kimono) and geta (a type of flip-flop made out of wood).
+There is everything here: healing hot waters, wooden houses, tatami rooms, human-scaled small streets where we wander wearing a yukata (light kimono 👘) and geta (a type of flip-flop made out of wood).

-Well known by Japanese people for several centuries, this charming city, which carries both seaside and countryside atmospheres, has used hydrotherapy since the 7th century when the first hotsprings were discovered.
+Well known by Japanese people for several centuries, this charming city, which carries both seaside and countryside atmospheres, has used hydrotherapy since the 7th century when the first hot springs were discovered.

-- Satono-yu, the biggest of the 7 onsen
+- Satono-yu, the biggest of the 7 onsen,

-- Yanagi-yu, the smallest building but also the most traditional
+- Yanagi-yu, the smallest building but also the most traditional,

-- Goshono-yu, the latest (fully renovated in 2005)
+- Goshono-yu, the latest (fully renovated in 2005),

 - Kono-yu, the oldest bath of Kinosaki.

-From 1,000 foreign visitors in 2011, Kinosaki region worked on its visibility and achieved the number of 36,000 in 2016.
+From a little bit more than 1,000 foreign visitors in 2011, Kinosaki Onsen region worked on its visibility to reach 36,000 international visitors in 2016 and 50,000 in 2019.

 For those willing to escape from the beaten thermal path, the region has plenty of nature outings, notably hikes of Mt Kuruhi and Daishi, which offer splendid views of the valley.
 The latter, whose access is located very close to the city, has Onsen-ji temple on his top, dedicated to the founder monk.
 In winter, snowy slopes of the mountains attract snowboarders and skiers.